gmdavef/struts-showcase/README.md

 A Jenkins pipeline script just like the above, but the Docker run command includes proxy settings so that the container connects to the cloud via a proxy.

+**Jenkinsfile_docker_cloudscan**

+A Jenkins pipeline script that builds the .war file and uploads it for scanning using the [ReversingLabs Cloud Scan Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud).
+The "--submit-only" option can be used so that the pipeline proceeds without waiting for the scan to finish and the stage will pass regardless of scan results.
+If it's decided the pipeline should wait for the scan to complete, the stage may pass or fail depending on the results and reports in RL-JSON, SARIF, CycloneDX, and SPDX formats can be downloaded and saved as build artifacts.
+Either way, the HTML report is available in the ReversingLabs SaaS Portal.

 ## Azure DevOps

 **azure-pipelines.yml**